-In the later foundation stage, they learn the letter shape alongside the sound-letter relationship, using Letters and Sounds and Read Write Inc. Children are introduced to letters with joins from Nursery.
+In the later foundation stage, they learn the letter shape alongside the sound-letter relationship, using Read, Write Inc. Children are introduced to letters with joins from Nursery.
 They will begin to join two and three letters as they develop their phonic knowledge.
+In Reception, children receive a 1:1 handwriting lesson every week and use the handwriting story from Read, Write Inc. e.g. Whoosh, around the apple and down the leaf.

-Children in this stage are provided with a variety of surfaces to make marks on, including different types of paper and card, whiteboards, chalkboards, interactive white boards, 'magic boards' etc. and they are given the opportunity to use a wide range of mark-making tools, including pencils of varying thicknesses and colours, markers, chalk, wax crayons, pastels, paint, charcoal etc.
+Children in this stage are provided with a variety of surfaces to make marks on, including different types of paper and card, whiteboards, chalkboards, interactive white boards, 'magic boards' etc. and they are given the opportunity to use a wide range of mark-making tools, including pencils of varying thicknesses and colours, markers, chalk, wax crayons, pastels, paint, charcoal etc. Finger Gym activities are carefully planned in continuous provision.

 They have experience of a wide range of activities to develop hand and finger strength which leads on to developing a good pencil grip.
+From Spring term, children in Nursery start Dough Disco which is a daily programme specifically designed to develop hand strength ready for writing.
+This continues throughout Reception.
 When children are ready, they pick up the writing implement themselves and decide which hand they prefer, although hand dominance is often evident before this stage.
 They are taught to hold the pencil between the thumb and forefinger with the pencil resting on the third finger in Reception.
-The thumb and forefinger should also be able to move slightly so that very fine movements required for writing are possible (as in the illustration below).
+The thumb and forefinger should also be able to move slightly so that very fine movements required for writing are possible (as in the illustration).